FStarLang/FStar/doc/book/under_the_hood/uth_smt.rst

        **Answer**

-    Look at ``FStar.Set.intension`` if you get stuck.
+    Look at `FStar.Set.intension <https://github.com/FStarLang/FStar/blob/master/ulib/FStar.Set.fsti>`_ if you get stuck

 --------------------------------------------------------------------------------

+.. _Profiling_z3:

 Profiling Z3 and Solving Proof Performance Issues
 -------------------------------------------------

-At some point, you will write F* programs where proofs start to take much longer you'd like, simple proofs fail to go through, or proofs that were once working start to fail as you make small changes to your program.
+At some point, you will write F* programs where proofs start to take much longer than xyou'd like, simple proofs fail to go through, or proofs that were once working start to fail as you make small changes to your program.
 Hopefully, you notice this early in your project and can try to figure out how to make it better before slogging through slow and unpredictable proofs.
 Contrary to the wisdom one often receives in software engineering where early optimization is discouraged, when developing proof-oriented libraries, it's wise to pay attention to proof performance issues as soon as they come up, otherwise you'll find that as you scale up further, proofs become so slow or brittle that your productivity decreases rapidly.

 Query Statistics
 ................